gurveenmadaan/DeDuplify/README.md

 <h1>Features</h1>

-1. Duplicate Removal
+1. Duplicate Removal:
-DEDUPLIFY employs a linked list and hashing mechanism to identify and remove duplicate instances of data.
+DeDuplify employs a linked list and hashing mechanism to identify and remove duplicate instances of data.
 This ensures that only one unique copy of the data is retained, minimizing redundancy.

-2. Data Integrity Verification
+2. Data Integrity Verification :
 To guarantee that the single remaining instance is truly the only file, DEDUPLIFY performs a thorough check for duplication.
 This verification step ensures data integrity and reliability.

-3. Resource Optimization
+3. Resource Optimization :
 The project is designed with a focus on minimizing the use of resources for storing and managing data.
 This optimization contributes to efficient utilization of storage devices and overall system resources.